Updated: Oct 10, 2022

 Customization also extends to the ability for consumers to change the personalization settings when the need arises.
 For instance, consumers should be able to change their preferred language, time zone, location, and other preferences.

 Giving consumers the flexibility to customize their content experiences increases their perception of control, which researchers say impacts how pleasant consumers feel their experiences are.
 The higher the level of perceived control, the higher the pleasantness reported.
-There appears to be an emotional connection to products we configure to meet our needs.
+There appears to be an emotional connection to the products we configure to meet our needs.

 Mimic the personalization masters

 Amazon puts the individual customer front and center.
 The company is a pioneer in the personalized content arena and has focused on delivering the best experiences possible.
 Amazon customers don’t need to do anything to set up product recommendations (although customers can tweak the system to influence and improve recommendations).

 Amazon serves content to visitors automatically in the form of recommendations.
 The company combines customer data (web browsing, purchasing, and other measurable behaviors) with demographic and current events data to suggest that shoppers value.

 Figure 3: Individual viewers are presented with artwork that Netflix hopes will compel them to watch.

 Amazon’s personalization efforts have helped to differentiate it from the competition and allowed it to capture more than 50% of the total US retail eCommerce market and nearly 15% of worldwide eCommerce sales.

 Amazon also learns about preferences from the crowd.
 Amazon uses deep machine learning (think big data) to monitor the habits of its customer base.
 For instance, Amazon uses customer data to understand that most people who like product X also like product Y. This data helps the company know that visitors who shop for nontoxic cookware might also be interested in ordering organic produce from its grocery distribution channel Whole Foods.